shpaw415/OpenAuthSter-issuer/README.md

 ### 5. Configure Wrangler

-Update your `wrangler.json` with the database credentials:
+Update your `wrangler.json` with the database credentials and environment variables:

 ```json
 {